giraud/reasonml-idea-plugin/README.md

 Known limitations:
 - idea project must be created at sources root directory (you can't have sources in `somewhere/app/` and project files in `somewhere/project/`)
-- no reformat on save

 ## Features

+- Reason syntax, OCaml syntax (limited support)
 - Structured view
 - Syntax highlighting
 - Line commenting with ctrl-alt-l